rapchic-zz/openshift-pipelines/README.md

 ## Prerequisites
 You will need the following to complete the exercises in this lab:
--	Access an OpenShift 4 cluster.
+-	Access to an OpenShift 4 cluster.
--	You will also use the Tekton CLI (tkn).
+-	You will also use the Tekton [CLI](https://github.com/tektoncd/cli#installing-tkn) (tkn)

 ## Setting up
 Note: The sample output shown in the lab guide may be slightly different than what you see in the output when you issue the commands for your cluster.